AntoineAndre/uta_kb/README.md

 ### Arduino

-For the first method, the libraries used are the [HID project](https://github.com/NicoHood/HID) and the [Click encoder](https://github.com/0xPIT/encoder) libraries.
+For the first method, the libraries used are the [HID project](https://github.com/NicoHood/HID) and the [Click encoder](https://github.com/0xPIT/encoder) ones.

+The Arduino script for this method is available in the dedicated folder `/firmware`

 Main drawback of this method is that there is a latency of 300 ms between each key stroke reading.
 However, since the rotary encoder is attach to an interrupt function there isn't any latency for the volume function.